salim0mans/Population-Genetics/Population Comparison by AFs/1-Extraction of ACs.md

-# Extraction of AFs from imputed files
+# Extraction of ACs from imputed files

 ## Introduction